-2. RECLASSIFICATION
+RECLASSIFICATION

-The accompanying statement of cash flows for the six months ended June 30, 2002, has been revised to reflect the reclassification of restricted cash from cash and cash equivalents into a separate line item.
+The accompanying statement of cash flows for the nine months ended September 30, 2002, has been revised to reflect the reclassification of restricted cash from cash and cash equivalents into a separate line item.

-3. RESTRICTED CASH AND INVESTMENTS
+RESTRICTED CASH AND INVESTMENTS

 Lexicon is required to maintain restricted cash or investments to collateralize borrowings made under the synthetic lease agreement under which it leases its office and laboratory facilities in The Woodlands, Texas, as well as to collateralize standby letters of credit for the leases on its office and laboratory facilities in East Windsor and Hopewell, New Jersey (see Note 7).
-As of June 30, 2003 and December 31, 2002, the Company maintained restricted cash and investments of \$57.7 million under these agreements.
+As of September 30, 2003 and December 31, 2002, the Company maintained restricted cash and investments of \$57.5 million and \$57.7 million, respectively, under these agreements.